scottwallacesh/concourse-terraform/README.md

 the backend configuration can be dynamically provided with additional params in the form of `TF_BACKEND_CONFIG_<var_name>: <var_value>`

-automatically create and configure an s3 backend:
+e.g. to automatically create and configure an s3 backend:

 ```
 jobs: